mysterious588/Exoskeleton-Robot/README.md

 ```
 ## MPUs
 After installation you can run the MPU scripts
-Make sure you have the MPU connected to your Raspberry pi
+Make sure you have the MPUs connected to your Raspberry pi

+All of the MPUs will be connected the same way excpet the AD0 Pin which controls the address.

+The script pulls three MPUs' AD0 Pin high to make the address 0x69 & then reads the 0x68 address of the remaining MPU, This opens the door to use multiple MPUs in the same I2C bus.

-Vcc >> 5v
+Vcc >> 5v or 3.3V (MPU6050 has a built in voltage regulator)

 Gnd >> Gnd

 SCL >> SCL

 SDA >> SDA

+Pin 21 >> Left Leg MPU

+Pin 22 >> Left Thigh MPU

+Pin 23 >> Right Leg MPU

+Pin 24 >> Right Thigh MPU

 Make sure you have your workspace sourced
 ```bash